Best Puzzle Platformers 2025

 While it doesn’t have much of a story, there are some intriguing mysteries to unravel, and the puzzle mechanics can be fun to mess around with.

-What Lies in the Multiverse is a story-driven puzzle platformer that takes players along for a reality-bending adventure.
+What Lies in the Multiverse is a story-driven puzzle platformer that takes players along for a dimension-warping adventure.

-In it, you’re tasked with harnessing the power of the multiverse to switch worlds in mid-air and turn pitfall traps into bridges, walls into tunnels, and foes into friends.
+In it, you’re tasked with harnessing the power of the multiverse to switch worlds in mid-air and turn pitfall traps into bridges, walls into passages, and foes into allies.

 The game features an extensive cast of quirky characters who will help you along the way as you explore temples, towns, harbors, forests, and more.